tv2-oss/bifrost-gateway-controller/doc/creating-gatewayclass-definitions.md

 the rendered template will be used to retrieve the current version of the resource from the API server.
-These 'current resources' will be made available as template variables under `.Resources` and the name of the template.
+These 'current resources' will be made available as template variables under `.Resources` and the name of the template. **Since a template may render to more than one resource, the `.Resources` variable is a list**.

 The following excerpt from a `GatewayClassBlueprint` illustrates how a value is read from the status field of one resource `LBTargetGroup` and how the `status.atProvider.arn` value is used in the template of `TargetGroupBinding` through `.Resources.LBTargetGroup`.
+The use of the `index` function is because we refer to the first resource rendered from the `LBTargetGroup` template.
+This is necessary even if we in this case know that there is always only a single resource rendered from the template.

 ```yaml
 ...